Ray-Tracing-Systems/kernel_slicer/README.md

   * MyClass_Generated.cpp contain generated Vulkan calls (and in fact can be split to multiple files because Vulkan despriptor set initialization code is quite huge);

-  * generated.cl ('z_generated.cl' for clspv or GLSL shaders in 'shaders_generated' directory) contain generated kernels (or compile GLSL shaders in folder 'shaders_generated');
+  * generated.cl ('z_generated.cl' for clspv or GLSL shaders in 'shaders_generated' directory) contain generated kernels;

-* The generated C++ implementation in *MyClass_Generated.cpp* assume that you will compile *z_generated.cl* manually with [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders") to get *z_generated.cl.spv*;
+* The generated C++ implementation in *MyClass_Generated.cpp* assume that you will compile *z_generated.cl* manually with [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders") to get *z_generated.cl.spv* (or compiled GLSL shaders in folder 'shaders_generated');

 * Now you should plug generated implementation in to your application by creating *my_logic_cpu.cpp* which will use interface provided by *MyClass_Generated.h*.